alemansrao/Mini-Project---Organ-Donation-Platform/README.md

 ###### User can request organs and different services and willing donors can get notified instantly, making the job easy in time of need.

+With cookies and session implimentation, md5 hashing of password for added security

 PHP is used for server side language
 HTML and Bootstap CSS framework